|

 area.

-The churches are all historic. _small.JPG)
+The churches are all historic.
+Now gone gone and gone

-The museum opens with restricted hours, but one
+Still here opens with restricted hours, but one

 suspect will give great insight into Lyttelton’s early years.